Graphical criteria for the identification of marginal causal effects in continuous-time survival and event-history analyses: Conclusions and Discussion

-We have further formalised, and characterised graphically, the notion of independent censoring, where we argued that inference for the uncensored case additionally requires causal validity with regard to an intervention that prevents censoring.
-While this has been well-recognised in the causal inference literature for longitudinal settings with drop-out \citep{hernanrobinsbook}, it seems less appreciated in more traditional approaches to survival analysis; an exception is recent work by \cite{rytgaard2021} on continuous time-settings making explicit that the target estimand involves an intervention to prevent censoring.
-Finally we derived Theorem \ref{theo:1} which enables identification of causal parameters via re-weighting to account for time-dependent confounding as well as for dependent censoring in continuous-time settings, thus generalising results well-known from discrete-time marginal structural models \citep{Robins1,Zidovudine}.
-Marginal structural models are often associated with the problem of time-dependent confounding but can also be used in other scenarios \citep{joffe2004model}.
+We further addressed independent censoring arguing that inference for the uncensored case additionally requires causal validity with regard to an intervention that prevents censoring.
+While this has been recognised for longitudinal settings with drop-out \citep{hernanrobinsbook}, it seems less appreciated in more traditional approaches to survival analysis; an exception is recent work by \cite{rytgaard2021}. { Our results on identifiability under censoring are more widely applicable even outside a causal inference context, for instance to determine a sufficient set of covariates for inverse probability of censoring weighting.}

+Finally, Theorem \ref{theo:1} enables identification of causal parameters via re-weighting, thus generalising well-known results from discrete-time marginal structural models \citep{Robins1,Zidovudine}.
+Marginal structural models are often linked to the problem of time-dependent confounding but can also be used in other scenarios \citep{joffe2004model}.
 In the application in Section \ref{sec:cervix}, Theorem \ref{theo:1} was used to establish that time-dependent confounding was not an issue (as $\call$ was the empty set) and that a fairly simple weighting process sufficed.
 Similarly, \cite{Ryalen18} used a continuous-time MSM to compare the treatment regimens radiotherapy and radical prostatectomy.